Vic-Rottiers/stage-documentatie/logboeken/week3.md

 to do:

-- Testdeployment op AWS cluster deployen.
+- Testdeployment op AWS cluster deployen.+

 ---